Legend (2015 film): Filming

 Crews and cast were spotted filming scenes at Falmouth Road, London, St Anne's Limehouse in Limehouse and in the Windmill Walk area around London Waterloo.

 Filming also took place in Caradoc Street in Greenwich, in the Cedra Estate on Cazenove Road and in Gibson Gardens, both of which are in Hackney.

 Principal photography started on 12 June 2014.

 Release

 Financing for Legend was provided by StudioCanal, which also distributed in the United Kingdom, France, New Zealand and Germany in addition to handling international sales, which started at the beginning of the Cannes Film Festival.
 On 30 April 2014, Cross Creek Pictures acquired the North American distribution rights to Legend from StudioCanal, with a planned 2015 theatrical release through Universal Pictures in its distribution deal with the studio.
 Sales to other territories such as Asia, Africa and much of Europe are being completed.
 The film was originally set for release in the US on 2 October 2015, but it was moved to 20 November 2015.

-Legend premiered at the Toronto International Film Festival on 12 September 2015 at Roy Thomson Hall.
+The film made its North American debut at the Toronto International Film Festival on 12 September 2015 at Roy Thomson Hall.